Skip to main content

 Initializing Timber #

 Up until now, you had to initialize Timber by instantiating a new object of the Timber\Timber class.
-The constructor of that class is now protected and you’ll run into an error (Call to protected Timber\Timber::__construct() from invalid context) if you try to intialize Timber with it.
+The constructor of that class is now protected and you’ll run into an error (Call to protected Timber\Timber::__construct() from invalid context) if you try to initialize Timber with it.

 🚫 Before